Creative Meeting Room Names

 You can pay homage to your company’s home city by naming meeting rooms after well-known places.
 A company based in New York City could name all their conference rooms after neighborhoods, like Times Square, Harlem, Greenwich Village, Lower East Side or the Flatiron.
 Or, you could go with boroughs, famous streets (Bleecker Street?), landmarks or bodies of water.
 Your company doesn’t even need to be based in the city your meeting rooms take their names from.
 If your business’s name is Windy City Accounting (and you’re based in Phoenix), you could still draw inspiration from Chicago.

 Movies and Books

 How about naming meeting rooms after your favorite actors, movies, books, or authors?
 You could name meeting rooms after different genres, like classic, comedy or drama.
 Are there any movies, books, or writers who have had a big impact on your company or industry?
 If so, these could be a great inspiration.
 You can even decorate each meeting room to reflect the name of the room.
-Hang “Gone with the Wind”, “Miracle on 34th Street” and “North by Northwest” posters in the classic room.
+Hang classics like “Miracle on 34th Street” and “North by Northwest” posters in the classic room for example.
 Or vintage images of Apple computer products in the “Steve Jobs” room.

 Minorities, Women, and Immigrants

 Is your business or industry greatly impacted by minorities, women, or immigrants?
 If so, are there important people who inspire you?
 A female-centric business could choose strong and famous women, like Louisa Mae Alcott, Ruth Bader Ginsburg or Susan B. Anthony.
 If your business is ethnocentric (think BET) you could choose people of a race or ethnicity who inspire you.
 Martin Luther King, Rosa Parks, Faith Ringgold and Adam Clayton Powell, Jr. could all have a place in your office.